YongoDavid/Demo-2024-Feb/README.md

-starting by reviewing all i have done so far then after i will handle any issues i am facing. some if the issues i have mentioned earlier. fixed the error with my Route params , just need to practice more so i get a hang of it. loll sometimes developing is like going from one hard thing to another , crazy
+starting by reviewing all i have done so far then after i will handle any issues i am facing. some if the issues i have mentioned earlier. fixed the error with my Route params , just need to practice more so i get a hang of it. loll sometimes developing is like going from one hard thing to another , crazy. i need to go back and look at how to handle delete request from the front-end , passing it into a featch API function then handle it again from the back-end